 How to merge worksheets / workbooks into one worksheet?

-When we use Excel, we usually need to merge multiple worksheets or workbooks into a single master worksheet, so that we can analyze and count the data quickly and easily.
+When we use Excel, we usually need to merge multiple worksheets or workbooks into a single master worksheet, so that we can analyze and calculate the data quickly and easily.
 For general users, we couldn’t finish it except using copy and paste command, it is easy to combine few worksheets, but if there are numerous worksheets, this method will be time-consuming.
 Today, I will talk about some quick tricks for you to solve this problem.

 Recommended Productivity Tools